k0pernicus/FrameTech/README.md

 This engine is divided in several namespaces, or parts, like `Graphics`.

+## About externs

+This repository includes extern repositories / dependencies, like `imgui`.

+Do not forget to run a `git submodule update` after cloning the _FrameTech_ repository.

 ## TODO

 1. DONE: Get the monitor via GLFW, and set the refresh rate based on the monitor device output,